cltl/panli-crowdtruth/README.md

-# panli-crowdtruth
+# A CrowdTruth analysis of the PANLI dataset
-A CrowdTruth analysis of the PANLI dataset
+This repository is in progress.
+Content will follow soon [22-12-2023].